spicule-kythera/seleniumscripter/README.md

 ## Local Setup

-This framework uses the [Gekco Driver](https://github.com/mozilla/geckodriver/releases), an extention of the Firefox web browser.
+The test harness uses the [Gekco Driver](https://github.com/mozilla/geckodriver/releases) by default, (an extension of the Firefox web browser).

-Ensure you have _Gecko 0.26 or newer_, before getting started with SeleniumScript.
+Ensure you have _Gecko 0.26 or newer_, before using the SeleniumScript test harness.

 #### Install Locally
 `$` `mvn clean install`